 Do you need help after a car accident?
 Call Michigan Auto Law now

 If you or a loved one was injured in a car accident, call us toll free anytime 24/7 at (800) 777-0028 for a free consultation with our experienced auto accident attorneys.
-You call also e-mail us at [email protected] or chat with us on our website.
+You call also e-mail us by visiting our contact page or chat with us on our website.
 Michigan Auto Law can help protect you.

 How do these dirty insurance company settlement tactics work?